devopper/rancher-registrator/README.md

 You can set 2 environment variables :

  - SVC_PREFIX is used to prefix the service name into consul (for testing purpose)
- - LOCAL_CONSUL_AGENT defaults to "http://localhost:8500" and it can be changed if necessary.
+ - CONSUL_HOST defaults to "http://localhost:8500" and it can be changed if necessary.

 ### Labels